-This section provides links to and summaries of DoD-specific legislation related to the Exceptional Family Member Program, as well as legislation governing the rights of and education of family members with special needs.
+This section provides links to and summaries of legislation governing the civil rights and education of individuals with disabilities.

 Title 10, United States Code (USC) §1781c, "Office of Community Support for Military Families With Special Needs," Jan.
 7, 2011 This legislation established the Office of Community Support for Military Families With Special Needs.
 The purpose of the office is to enhance and improve DoD support for military families with special medical or educational needs through the development of appropriate policies, dissemination of appropriate information, support for families in obtaining referrals for services and oversight of the activities of the military departments in support of families with special needs.
 View the Standardizing the Exceptional Family Member Program Fact Sheet (PDF) to learn more.

 Title 29, USC, Chapter 16, "Vocational Rehabilitation and Other Rehabilitation," Jan.
 7, 2011 This legislation ensures that the federal government plays a leadership role in promoting the employment of individuals with disabilities, especially individuals with significant disabilities, and in assisting states and providers of services in fulfilling the aspirations of such individuals with disabilities for meaningful and gainful employment and independent living.
 View the Vocational Rehabilitation and Other Rehabilitation Fact Sheet (PDF) to learn more.